dnkent/academic-kickstart/content/post/isaf/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---

+Paper and replication files are available at: [https://github.com/CenterForPeaceAndSecurityStudies/ISAF](https://github.com/CenterForPeaceAndSecurityStudies/ISAF).

 Why do states join wartime coalitions despite the absence of a salient threat or strong ties to the coalition leader?
 We argue states make unexpectedly high contributions to coalition warfare as a costly signal of their desire for a stronger relationship with the coalition leader.
 Conventional theories insufficiently explain why states without immediate security interests or strong ties to the lead state over-contribute relative to their capacity.
 Using newly compiled data on troop contributions to the war in Afghanistan (2001-2014), we find states are most likely to contribute a higher share of their armed forces when their relationship with the US has unrealized alliance potential.
 States with under-performing alignments leave substantial room for subsequent gains to be had from signaling their commitment to the leading coalition actor.
-Our finding helps explain why states risk the costs of war – casualties and domestic accountability – by participating in coalition warfare.
+Our finding helps explain why states risk the costs of war -- casualties and domestic accountability -- by participating in coalition warfare.